elena19m/cloud-courses/website/docs/common/kafka/_python.md

 From this point, we will use the python script provided in the ZIP archive.

 :::note
 To continue the lab, we need to create a virtual environment and install the `confluent-kafka` package.
-Run the following commands:
+Run the following commands (directly on the VM, **not** in the kafka container):

 ```shell-session
 $ python3.10 -m venv venv